Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Experimental Evaluation

 \subsection{Results with Different Backbones}

-Table~\ref{table:backbones} shows the performance of our strategy on GTAV$\rightarrow$Cityscapes using multiple encoder-decoder backbones in order to evaluate the generalization of the approach to different networks.
+Table~\ref{table:backbones} shows the performance of our strategy on \textit{GTAV}$\rightarrow$\textit{Cityscapes} using multiple encoder-decoder backbones in order to evaluate the generalization properties of the approach to different network architectures.
 Here we can see how LSR$^+$ outperforms the source-only models (\ie, without adaptation) by $13.3\%$, $12.7\%$ and $7.8\%$ using ResNet50, VGG-16 and VGG-13, respectively.
 Even more importantly, we can see how the performance improvement is consistent across all backbones, in opposition to what happens to competing strategies.
-Finally, we remark the stability of the mASR score of our strategy, hovering around a mean of $57.0\%$ with a very tight standard deviation of $1.4\%$ (the other strategies have means $48.5\%$ and $42.2\%$, and standard deviations of $2.45\%$ and $31.3\%$, respectively).
+Finally, we remark the stability of the mASR score of our strategy, hovering around a mean of $57.0\%$ with a very tight standard deviation of $1.4\%$ (the mean values of the other strategies are $48.5\%$ and $42.2\%$, and the standard deviations are $2.5\%$ and $31.3\%$, respectively).
 Per-class IoUs are reported in the Supplementary Material.